david-drew/OpenVINO-Samples/OpenVINO_Samples_DL_Workbench_2.md

 Use:<br>
 `./run_workbench -PACKAGE_PATH ~/Downloads/l_openvino_toolkit_2020.tar.gz`

-After setup is complete, use a web browser to use the workbench:<br>
+After setup is complete, use a web browser to access the workbench:<br>
 https://127.0.0.1:blah

 After the first time setup, future execution will bypass setup and immediately launch the DL workbench.